Trans Healthcare in Singapore

 In order to benefit from subsidised public healthcare, you need to first obtain a referral instead of going directly to the hospitals:

 If you’ve already started HRT, you can ask for a direct referral to an endocrinologist at one of the hospitals.
 You may not need to mention you are transgender.
+If you began HRT fairly recently, it would help if you have a psychiatrist’s letter with you to bring along.

 Oogachaga is a local LGBT counselling organisation.
 They provide counselling and referrals to healthcare providers for transgender clients.
 They operate on a sliding-scale model, with their fees dependent on your income.